lizadeka/global_retail_electronics/README.md

 # Maven Electronics — Global Retail Analytics

-## 📌 Overview
+### Overview

-**Maven Electronics** is a global retailer selling computers, cell phones, and TVs through online and physical stores.
-The business has experienced a **decline in revenue since 2020** and needs a data-driven solution to understand sales, customers, products, stores, and currency trends.
+Maven Electronics is a global electronics retailer selling computers, cell phones, TVs, and cameras through online and physical stores.
+As a Data Analyst, I analyzed the company's sales and operational data to investigate the decline in revenue following its 2019 peak.

+Using the provided datasets, I built a structured data model and interactive Power BI dashboard to analyze revenue, profit, customers, products, sales channels, seasonal trends, and delivery performance.
+The goal was to identify key business trends, understand the factors associated with the revenue decline, and provide actionable recommendations for management.

 This project uses **PostgreSQL for data profiling, cleaning, transformation, and data warehouse development**, followed by **Power BI for interactive business reporting**.